Child-rearing provisions

 Apply for child-rearing provisions

-You should apply for the child-rearing provisions when you apply for any CPP benefit.
+You can apply for the child-rearing provisions when you apply for any CPP benefit.
 You can apply through your My Service Canada Account (MSCA).
 If you don’t have a My Service Canada Account, you can register for one.
 You’ll receive a personal access code to complete your registration.

-Required Documents
+Required documents

-- If you’re applying for other CPP benefits, you’ll need to complete the child-rearing provision form (ISP1640) separately.
+If you’re applying for other CPP benefits, you’ll need to complete the child rearing provision form (ISP1640) separately.

-Additional Information
+Additional information

 In your application, you must also include the information listed below for each child:

-- the child's name, date of birth, and Social Insurance Number
+- the child's name, date of birth, and Social Insurance Number (if you cannot provide a Social Insurance Number, you must provide proof of birth)

 - proof of entry date into Canada for children born outside Canada